Bom Jardim da Serra

 Bom Jardim da Serra is a municipality in the state of Santa Catarina in the South region of Brazil.
-It has an area of approximately 935 km².
+It has an area of approximately 935 km2.

 The city is one of the coldest in Brazil and sometimes there is chance of snow.

+History

+Bom Jardim da Serra was a part of São Joaquim municipality, the city was discovered in 1870, and it became municipality on 26 January 1967.

+Geography

 Located at 1,245 meters above sea level, Bom Jardim da Serra is a calm city, with its 4,772 inhabitants.
 The average temperature is 5 °C (41 °F) in the winter and 14 °C (57 °F) during the summer.
-On July 31, 2021, in Bom Jardim da Serra, the temperature of -10.9 °C was recorded.
-This temperature was the lowest temperature recorded in a standardized station of Santa Catarina state, surpassing the -10 ºC recorded in São Joaquim, on August 2, 1991.
+On June 19, 2023, in Bom Jardim da Serra, a temperature of -10.9 °C was recorded.
+This temperature was the lowest temperature recorded in a standardized station of Santa Catarina state, surpassing the -10 °C recorded in São Joaquim, on August 2, 1991.